allanwhite/contentful-mc-uploader/content/in-echo/academy/15-hipaa-and-encryption/learnarticle.md

 There are other encryption tools you can use to improve performance in an encrypted environment.
 The newer Intel i5 and i7 chips can do AES-NI, which speeds up encryption considerably.
 AES-NI is what the makes the performance in FileVault2 encryption on new Macs so much better than the performance in previous versions.
 As part of our HIPAA workstation security policy, we require FileVault encryption on all company laptops.
 We also encrypt internal company passwords, SSH keys, and secure notes using Lastpass and 256-bit encryption.
 Decrypting Lastpass requires two-factor authentication through Duo Security.

 Encryption strategy is something you need to think about.
 This means more than just encrypting, it means how are you going to securely manage keys and maintain performance of your technology.
 We're happy to talk to you more about how we take care of all aspects of encryption, from in-transit to at-rest to key management to performance, for our customers.

-Tags: HIPAA

-Author: adam

-Interlinking: <h2>Explore more topics on HIPAA.
-Visit our Content Archive on the Basics of HIPAA.</h2>
-<a href="http://content.catalyze.io/hipaa-basics">Content Archive</a>